Wednesday, October 25, 2023

 This is significant because contrary to popular opinion the era leading up to and during the 66-73 AD war was NOT filled with would be Messiahs.
 Josephus only ever uses the word Christ when describing what Jesus was called.
 There were would be prophets, and secular revolutionaries, but no claimed Messiahs.
 Jewish prophetic expectations of the time were generally that the Messiah can't come till after Rome has already fallen.

 Bar Kochba was the first to ever claim to be the Messiah as a rebel leader, that was his innovation.
 And he really was the second person after Jesus to ever truly claim that title at all.
 Meanwhile since Preterists don't take literally the stuff involving the Sun, Moon and Stars, maybe Stars falling from heaven is also wordplay on the name of Bar Kochba?
-Kukbe is the word used in the Peshita?
+Kukbe is the word used in the Peshita.

 The Abomination of Desolation is a very specific phrase, that has connotations more specific then just the etymological meanings of the words used to construct it.
 Of the two places where the phrase appears in Daniel the one in chapter 12 is probably what Jesus is revealing to still have at least one more yet future fulfillment.
 But it's the context in Daniel 11 that defines it.